 4/ Submissive Communication Style: A submissive communicator tends to avoid expressing their own needs and desires, often agreeing with others to maintain peace or avoid conflict.
 They may have difficulty saying no and tend to be accommodating to others’ requests, even when it is not in their best interest.

-How to differentiate the types of communication in relation to mode, context, and style?
+How do we differentiate the types of communication in relation to mode, context, and style?

 Differentiating the types of communication in relation to mode and context involves understanding the various ways information is conveyed, the specific environment or situations in which communication occurs, and the manner or approach used to express messages.
 Let’s explore each aspect:

 The mode of communication refers to the specific way or channel through which information is conveyed.
 It includes the practical means of transmitting the message.
 Different modes of communication include verbal, non-verbal, written, visual, and digital communication.

 - Verbal Communication: Using spoken or written words to convey messages.

 - Non-Verbal Communication: Conveying information through body language, facial expressions, gestures, etc.

 - Written Communication: Expressing ideas and information in written form, such as emails, letters, and reports.

 - Visual Communication: Conveying information through visual elements like images, charts, graphs, etc.